Table of Contents

 How to Create a Marketing Automation Strategy For SaaS Business?

-Now, as you’ve covered the basics, let’s dig deeper into how you can design your marketing automation strategy.
+Now as you’ve covered the basics, let’s dig deeper into how you can design your marketing automation strategy.
 Note that the following step-by-step guide is focused on marketing automation concerning the customer lifecycle journey.

-Identify the lifecycle funnel
+Identify the lifecycle funnel.

-Lifecycle funnel refers to your prospects’ process to become your customers, from the first touchpoint to churning or becoming loyal customers.
+The lifecycle funnel refers to your prospects’ process to become your customers, from the first touchpoint to churning or becoming loyal customers.
 The lifecycle funnel is typically broken down into multiple stages, like so:

 - Awareness